sociostat/sociostat.github.io/README.md

 ## Develop

-Hydra was built with [Jekyll](http://jekyllrb.com/) version 3.3.1, but should support newer versions as well.
+Socio-Stat was built with [Jekyll](http://jekyllrb.com/) version 3.3.1, but should support newer versions as well.

 Install the dependencies with [Bundler](http://bundler.io/):